 A copy of the most recent edition of the Ohio Sunshine Laws manual is available via the Attorney General’s internet website (www.ohioattorneygeneral.gov) for the purpose of keeping employees of the office and the public educated as to the office’s obligations under the Ohio Public Records Act, Open Meetings Act, records retention laws and Personal Information Systems Act.

 Records in the form of e-mail, text messaging, and instant messaging, including those sent and received via a hand-held communications device (such as a Blackberry) are to be treated in the same fashion as records in other formats, such as paper or audiotape.

 Public record content transmitted to or from private accounts or personal devices is subject to disclosure.
 All employees or representatives of this office are required to retain their e-mail records and other electronic records in accordance with applicable records retention schedules.

 If the requester makes an ambiguous or overly broad request or has difficulty in making a request for public records, the request may be denied, but the denial must provide the requester an opportunity to revise the request by informing the requester of the manner in which records are maintained and accessed by the office.

 Any denial of public records requested must include an explanation, including legal authority.
 If the initial request was made in writing, the explanation must also be in writing.
 If portions of a record are public and portions are exempt, the exempt portions may be redacted and the rest released.
 When making public records available for public inspection or copying, the office shall notify the requestor of any redaction or make the redaction plainly visible.
-If there are redactions, each redaction must be accompanied by a supporting explanation, including legal authority.

 Those seeking public records may be charged only the actual cost of making copies, not labor.
 The charge for paper copies is $0.10 cents per page.